vegaprotocol/specs/specs/0043-market-lifecycle.md

 ### Pending

 If a "new market" governance proposal is successful the market is opened into a "pending" state, where the price determination method is an auction period with a callPeriod that ends at the enactment date, specified in the governance proposal.
+Note, this is a state for any market that is due to be created and that currently this means by governance proposal, but in future there may be automated market creations? e.g. a series of markets, creation from an oracle/data source, etc.

 **Entry:**